-Visit the Department Web Page for more detailed program information.
+Visit the department web page for more detailed program information.

-Rolling admission; this means you may apply any time before August 1 for fall term admissions (June 1 for international applicants) and December 15 for spring term admissions (October 15 for international applicants).
-These are the dates by which your applications must be complete, meaning that all required documentation must be received in the Graduate School by these dates.
+Rolling admissions; this means you may apply any time before August 1 for fall term admissions (June 1 for international applicants) and December 15 for spring term admissions (October 15 for international applicants).
+These are the dates by which your application must be complete, meaning that all required documentation must be received in the Graduate School by these dates.

-However, applicants who wish to be considered for merit-based financial aid (graduate assistantships/fellowships), please be aware of the merit-based financial aid deadlines by which all applicant materials must be received by the Graduate School: Fall (August) Term: February 15, Spring (January) Term: November 15, Summer (May) Term: April 15.
+However, applicants who wish to be considered for merit-based financial aid (graduate assistantships/fellowships), should be aware of the merit-based financial aid deadlines by which all applicant materials must be received by the Graduate School: Fall (August) Term: February 15; Spring (January) Term: November 15; Summer (May) Term: April 15.

 Merit-based aid (graduate assistantships/fellowships) is available.
 Private scholarships may also be available.
 U.S. citizens and permanent residents may be eligible to apply for need-based federal aid (loans) to help fund their educational expenses as well.